lowepowerlab/protocols/colony_pcr.md

 ### Step 1: Prepare cell lysate / boil prep

-Three options for cell sample:
+Three options for cell source:
 * single colony from plate
-* 5 ul overnight CPG liquid culture
+* 5 ul overnight liquid culture
 * small sample from cell pellet

 protocol:
-1. Add 35 ul MQ or nuclease-free water to a PCR tube
+1. Add 35 ul MQ water to a PCR tube
-2. Mix instagene matrix using either stir plate or vortex
+2. Mix stock instagene matrix using stir plate, vortex, or shaking
 3. Add 5 ul instagene matrix to PCR tube
-4. Using a 200 ul pipette tip on either a p20 or p200, grab a portion of a colony (or pellet) and re-suspend in PCR tube through pipette action
+4. Using a 200 ul pipette tip on either a p20 or p200, resuspend cell source in diluted matrix through pipette action
    a.
 If using liquid culture - add 5 ul culture
 5. (optional) incubate at 56°C in thermocycler for 15-30 minutes then vortex 10 seconds
-6. Incubate at 100°C in thermocycler for 10 minutes (8 minutes if optional 56°C incubation performed)
+6. Incubate at 100°C in thermocycler for 10 minutes (8 minutes if 56°C incubation performed)
 7. Vortex 10 seconds
 8. Centrifuge 2 minutes
 9. Use clear supernatant as DNA template for PCR